aishack/aishack/tutorials/generating-multivariate-gaussian-random-numbers.md

 featured: false
 ---

 You may have used `mvnrnd` in Matlab or `multivariate_normal` in NumPy.
 How does it work internally?
 Given a mean vector $\mu$ and a covariance matrix $\Sigma$, how would you go about generating a random vector that conforms to a multivariate Gaussian?

+While this may sound like a bunch of big words, the intuitive idea behind all of this is: How do I generate numbers that belong the the classic Bell curve shape of the Gaussian.
+How does it work if I want more than one dimensions?
 You'll find out in this tutorial.

 ## The roadmap
 We know that we can generate uniform random numbers (using the language's built-in random functions).
 We need to somehow use these to generate n-dimensional gaussian random vectors.
 We also have a $n \times 1$ mean vector and a $n \times n$ covariance matrix.
 Here's how we'll do this: